Synthetixio/SIPs/content/kips/kip-18.md

 ### Fee Structure

-Fees are charged on the rebalancing of margin.
-When margin is moved either from a trader's margin account to a position, from a position to a margin account, or between two positions fees will be applied to the sum of margin transferred.
-The fee parameter will be controlled through governance by the Elite Council.
-The initial fee is 5bp and initial revenue will be sent to the treasury.
+Fees will be charged on all trades placed through the cross margin contract.
+Fees are additive on top of Synthetix base fees.
+The fee will be controlled through governance.
+The fee will initially be set at 2 basis points and revenue will be sent to the treasury.

 ### Caveats